The Hot Zone: Synopsis

 The book starts with "Charles Monet" visiting Kitum Cave during a camping trip to Mount Elgon in Central Africa.
 Not long after, he begins to suffer from a number of symptoms, including vomiting, diarrhea and red eye.
 He is taken to Nairobi Hospital for treatment, but his condition deteriorates further, and he goes into a coma while in the waiting room.
 This particular filovirus is called Marburg virus.

-Dr. Nancy Jaax had been promoted to work in the Level 4 Biosafety containment area at the United States Army Medical Research Institute of Infectious Diseases, and is assigned to research Ebola virus.
+Nancy Jaax had been promoted to work in the Level 4 Biosafety containment area at the United States Army Medical Research Institute of Infectious Diseases, and is assigned to research Ebola virus.
 While preparing food for her family at home, she cuts her right hand.
 Later, while working on a dead monkey infected with Ebola virus, one of the gloves on the hand with the open wound tears, and she is almost exposed to contaminated blood, but does not get infected.
 Nurse Mayinga is also infected by a nun and goes to Ngaleima Hospital in Kinshasa for treatment, where she succumbs to the disease.